vipulnaik/diet-exercise-health/notes/immune-system-primer.md

   * Current activity in response to attacks, for instance, during an insult (infection, injury, or other exposure).

-* A related distinction is between immune markers and inflammatory markers.
+  This distinction is relevant when thinking about immune function markers (such as WBCs and quantitative immunoglobulins) versus inflammatory markers.

   * Each immune marker represents some mix between standing preparedness and current activity; the factors affecting the mix